Skip to content

 Multiplication Methods

-This times table blog gives you the teaching progression for learning multiplication in primary schools.
-It takes you through the different multiplication methods that are taught and challenges you to answer multiplication questions.
-Let us know your answers in the comments section!
+This timestable multiplication methods blog covers the teaching progression of multiplication in primary schools.
+It takes you through the different multiplication methods taught in primary maths and includes questions to challenge knowledge and help you practice the various techniques.

 Explore our ready-to-teach Multiplication Lessons